Showing posts with label Leadership. Show all posts

 The story...

-I was once the guy from out of town that comes into a manufacturing organizations to work out the change needed to meet their business plan.
+I was once the guy, from out of town, who entered a manufacturing organizations to work out the change to meet their business plan.
 One organization leader reassuringly told me: "You have the easiest job.
 You can't fail.
 All you have to do is find the solution that our organization believes will work.
 You bring the resource requests and roadblocks to me.
 I'll either accept or reject the path you're considering.
 I do the heavy lifting.
 We'll win because I'm behind you and I've got the power.
 Keep me informed on where you're going."

 A 5-lb. hammer changes things...
 "My Persuader"

 Similarly, yet very differently, God's got the Power to work out His will either with me or without me.
 Like the leader, keep Him informed and listen to His business plan.
 Rest assured that He'll use you, likely in unexpected ways, according to His will and power.
-Scripture says that He often chooses the weak to both work out His will while illuminating His power and glory.
+Scripture says that He often chooses the weak to work out His will while illuminating His power and glory.
 Trusting God is a grand adventure that continues throughout eternity - that's truly awesome.
+Believers will be gathered at the only church in town.

 Just for today...